tattvavada/tattvavada.github.io/_texts/outline.md

 ---
-layout: narrative
+layout: post
-title: "An Exploration of Dvaita through the life and times of Vijayīndra Tīrtha"
+title: "Outline of Indian Philosophy"
-source:
+category: indian philosophy
 publication-date: 2019
 ---
 This is a strange article